creditkarma/dynamic-config/README.md

 The available options are:

-* `CONSUL_ADDRESS` - Address to Consul agent.
+* `CONSUL_ADDRESS` - (required) Address to Consul agent.
-* `CONSUL_KV_DC` - Data center to receive requests.
+* `CONSUL_KV_DC` - (required) Data center to receive requests.
-* `CONSUL_KEYS` - Comma-separated list of keys pointing to configs stored in Consul.
+* `CONSUL_KEYS` - (optional) Comma-separated list of keys pointing to configs stored in Consul.
 They are merged in left -> right order, meaning the rightmost key has highest priority.

-`CONSUL_ADDRESS` and `CONSUL_KV_DC` are required are just about getting the connection to Consul up. `CONSUL_KEYS` is optional but more interesting. `CONSUL_KEYS` is a  comma-separated list of keys to pull from Consul.
+`CONSUL_ADDRESS` and `CONSUL_KV_DC` are required and are just about getting the connection to Consul up. `CONSUL_KEYS` is optional but more interesting. `CONSUL_KEYS` is a  comma-separated list of keys to pull from Consul.
 These keys should point to JSON structures that can overlay the local configs.
 These values will be pulled when the resolver is initialized.

 These options can be set as environment variables: